arob5/arob5.github.io/_posts/2024-09-28-pseudo-marginal-mcmc.md

 where $P(u,\cdot)$ is a probability measure on the sample space $[0, \infty)$ for each $u \in \mathcal{U}$ (formally, we can think of $P$ as a Markov kernel).
-It turns out that this is sufficient to define an MCMC algorithm with target distribution equal $u$'s posterior.
+It turns out that this is sufficient to define an MCMC algorithm with target distribution equal to $u$'s posterior.
 The algorithm that accomplishes this is referred as *pseudo-marginal MCMC*.
 A single step of this algorithm is detailed below.